Jaxboards/Jaxboards/README.md

   $CFG['prefix'] = $service ? '' : 'jaxboards';
   $CFG['sql_prefix'] = $CFG['prefix'] ? $CFG['prefix'] . '_' : '';
   ```
-- Figures out if you're installing a service (multiple boards like
+- Figures out if you're installing a service (multiple boards) or a single-board
-  jaxboards.com) or a single-board install.
+  install.
 - If it's a service install, install those special service tables.
 - Copy over the MySQL tables here.
 Service installs have an additional step of
   adding each board installed to the directory table.
 Once the database is